The Fyreslayers are the sons of Grimnir, the duardin god of battle who perished in an epic fight against Vulcatrix

 In general, there’s no purpose of keeping the duardins in defensive positions because they will eventually be taken out, so using this ability is often a valid choice.

-Auric Hearthguard can instead reduce an enemy movement by simply attacking them, even at 15” distance for just a Double.
+Auric Hearthguard can instead reduce an enemy movement by simply attacking, even at 15” distance for just a Double.
 This ability can be extremely useful to prevent an enemy from taking an objective or from running away if you need to finish him off with your slower units.

 Finally, the Vulkite are the cheapest unit allowing you to field quite a few of them and sacrifice them to activate the two warband reactions.

 The strategy of the warband is clear, use the Hearthguard ranged options to slow your enemies or weaken them until your melee fighters are in range and use the other abilities at the right time to eliminate the strongest opponents.